 LGP is a business arm of Local Government NSW (LGNSW), the membership association for all councils in NSW.
 LGP is also a ‘prescribed entity’ under s55 of the Local Government Act 1993 (NSW) and the Local Government (General) Regulation 2005 (NSW).
 This means that councils do not need to go to tender for values greater than the tendering threshold (as they normally would be required to do) and may, instead, utilise supply arrangements coordinated by LGP.

 Since commencing in 2006, it is estimated that LGP has been responsible for saving eligible customers hundreds of millions of dollars.
 This has been achieved through better pricing via economies of scale and time and opportunity cost savings in not needing to go out to tender.
-In the 2014 calendar year LGP approved customers spent $345 million through LGP contracts.
-Based on council expenditure for this period, LGP has refunded $313,702 to councils through its rebate refund program.
+In the 2016/17 financial year LGP approved customers spent $517 million through LGP contracts.
+Based on council expenditure for this period, LGP refunded in excess of $1 million to councils and ROCs/JOs through its rebate refund program.

 LGP’s core business is to establish compliant contracts and approved contractor panels to be used by councils, not for profit organisations, universities, state government agencies and departments.

 LGP’s comprehensive legal, due diligence, probity systems and prescription status under s55 of the Local Government Act 1993 (NSW) ensure that all contracts are established following a full tendering process compliant with the Tendering Guidelines for NSW Local Government 2009.
 This approach provides assurance that panels only include suppliers who have successfully met a compliant evaluation and acceptance process.